Murder mystery dinner theatre ends in real death for 4th night in a row - The Beaverton

 “We’re starting to think this might not be a series of random yet very specific accidents.”

-While management at the Waterfront was initially weary of bad publicity, news of the deaths has resulted in sold out shows every night, despite several bad Yelp reviews that accused the venue of serving dangerously spoiled chicken kiev.
+While management at the Waterfront was initially weary of bad publicity, of the deaths has resulted in sold out shows every night, despite several bad Yelp reviews that accused the venue of serving dangerously spoiled chicken kiev.

-The theatre’s owners have put out a statement addressing the skyrocketing mortality rates, saying in part that “everyone at the Waterfront Theatre and Bistro are very hopeful the will get to the bottom of this terrible string of deaths… sometime in the fall.”
+The theatre’s owners have put out a statement addressing the skyrocketing mortality rates, saying in part that “everyone at the Waterfront Theatre and Bistro are very hopeful the will get to the bottom of this terrible string of deaths… sometime in the .”

 “It’s really exciting,” ticket holder Franklin Graham said when asked about the chance he was about to witness a snuff play.
 “No one knows what will happen.
 Will a waiter drop a tray of dishes during the performance?
 Will an actor die horribly?
 Will we all get terrible diarrhea?
 Maybe all of the above!
 That’s the joy of .”